datastaxdevs/workshop-ai-as-api/README.md

 ### Inspect the full API

 You can now stop the minimal API (Ctrl-C in its console) and get ready to start the full API.
-This is our "production-ready" result and, as such, has many more nice features that we will now list (just giving pointers for those interested in knowing more):
+This is your "production-ready" result and, as such, has many more nice features that we will now list (just giving pointers for those interested in knowing more):